 Where to look: Research Catalogue on the Career & Co-curricular Learning Network.

 Volunteering for a community organization is a great way to gain career-related experience.
 It is unpaid, but it gives you an opportunity to engage with your community, learn about career opportunities and network.

 Work-integrated learning gives you an opportunity to combine your in-class learning with “real world” experience.
 These opportunities include internships, practicums and co-ops.

 Where to look: Career & Co-curricular Learning Network.

-U of T hub on Ten Thousand CoffeesAlumni volunteers share their insights and experiences to help students and younger alumni succeed in their careers.
-Learn more about U of T hub on Ten Thousand Coffees
+U of T Hub on Ten Thousand CoffeesAlumni volunteers share career advice to help students and younger alumni succeed in their careers.
+Learn more about U of T Hub on Ten Thousand Coffees

 Career advising appointmentsBook a one-on-one career advising appointment with a career educator or peer advisor if you are exploring your options, looking for work or considering graduate school.
 Learn more about Career advising appointments